 |C26:0/C22:0 ratio||0.01 +/- 0.003||0.05 +/- 0.02||0.02 +/- 0.01|

-Important comment from Dr. Ann Moser: Lorenzo’s oil, a mixture of erucic and oleic acids, is used therapeutically to normalize VLCFA levels.
-The peroxisome disease laboratory at the Kennedy Krieger Institute in Baltimore routinely reports erucic acid (C22:1) levels when measuring plasma VLCFA.
+Important comment from Dr. Ann Moser: Lorenzo’s oil, a mixture of erucic and oleic acids, is still used in some countries to normalize VLCFA levels.
+The Peroxisome Disease laboratory at the Kennedy Krieger Institute in Baltimore routinely reports erucic acid (C22:1) levels when measuring plasma VLCFA.
 Certain oils used in cooking, such as mustard seed oil, have naturally high levels of erucic acid and, thus, can lead to an elevation similar to that observed during Lorenzo oil therapy.

-Females: Increased concentration of VLCFA in plasma and/or cultured skin fibroblasts is present in approximately 85% of females; 15% of known carriers have normal plasma concentration of VLCFA.
-The average plasma VLCFA results obtained from obligate heterozygotes are shown in Table 1.
-The discriminant function reported in Moser AB et al (1999) is not able to distinguish all carriers from the normal control range (see the Figure).
+Women with ALD: Increased concentration of VLCFA in plasma and/or cultured skin fibroblasts is present in approximately 85% of women with ALD; 15% of known women with ALD have normal plasma concentration of VLCFA.
+The average plasma VLCFA results obtained from women with ALD are shown in Table 1.
+The discriminant function reported in Moser AB et al (1999) is not able to distinguish all women with ALD from the normal control range (see the Figure).
 Women should be tested genetically when ALD is suspected and VLCFA concentrations are normal.

-The ABCD1 is the only gene associated with ALD.
-More than 500 different mutations have been identified in ABCD1 [Kemp et al 2001].
-Most ALD kindreds have a unique mutation.
-The mutations in the ABCD1 gene are catalogued on this website.
+The ABCD1 gene is the only gene associated with ALD.
+More than 700 different mutations have been identified in ABCD1 [Kemp et al. 2001].
+Many ALD kindred’s have a unique mutation.
+All proven pathogenic mutations identified in the ABCD1 gene are catalogued on this website.

 Testing of at-risk female relatives for carrier status is a two-step process.
-Measurement of plasma concentration of VLCFA is performed first; if abnormal, the female is a carrier.
-Because 15% of female carriers have normal plasma concentration of VLCFA, molecular genetic testing should be used to test those females with a normal concentration if the disease-causing ABCD1 mutation has been identified in the family.
-In one laboratory, the mutations in 97% of obligate carriers were fully identified (n=29).
+Measurement of plasma concentration of VLCFA is performed first; if abnormal, the female is a affected.
+Because around 15% of women with ALD have normal plasma concentration of VLCFA, molecular genetic testing should be used to test those females with a normal concentration.
+This is easier if the disease-causing ABCD1 mutation has already been identified in the family.

 Depending upon their gender, family relationship, and the carrier status of the proband’s parents, the proband’s aunts and uncles and their offspring may be at risk of being carriers or of being affected.